Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/AzureActiveDirectory.md

 ---
 # Azure Active Directory PowerShell for Graph module
 ## Description
-The Azure Active Directory PowerShell for Graph module can be downloaded and installed from the PowerShell Gallery, www.powershellgallery.com.
+The Azure Active Directory PowerShell for Graph module can be downloaded and installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureAD/).
 The gallery uses the PowerShellGet module.
 The PowerShellGet module requires PowerShell 3.0 or newer and requires one of the following operating systems:

 Windows 10
 Windows 8.1 Pro